espressif/esp-mdf/docs/en/api-guides/general-notes.rst

 ^^^^^^^^^^^^^^^^^^^^
 1. What is a root node?
 How is it established?

     The root node is the top node.
-It gets connected to a server or a router and serves as the only interface between the ESP-MESH network in which it is included and an external IP network.
+It gets connected to a server or a router and serves as the only interface between the ESP-WIFI-MESH network in which it is included and an external IP network.

     There are two methods to establish a root node:

     - **Automatic root node election via the physical layer protocol**.
 This method implies that a mobile phone or a server transmits the router information to devices.
 They use this information as a reference to elect a root node.
-For details, please refer to ESP-MESH `General Process of Building a Network <https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/mesh.html#mesh-building-a-network>`_.
+For details, please refer to ESP-WIFI-MESH `General Process of Building a Network <https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/mesh.html#mesh-building-a-network>`_.
     - **Manual root node selection on the application layer**.
 You may designate a specific device or a certain type of devices as a fixed root node.
 Other devices nearby will automatically connect to the designated root node and build a network without any assistance from the router or the mobile phone.
 Please note that if more than one device is designated as a fixed root node, it will lead to creation of multiple networks.

 2. Will the root node failure lead to the network crash?